ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 The claim "extractable" indicates that the key can be exported from the HSM.
 Corresponds directly to the attribute CKA_EXTRACTABLE found in PKCS#11.

-The claim "sensitive" indicates that the key cannot leave the HSM in plaintext.
+The claim "sensitive" indicates that the value of key cannot leave the HSM in plaintext.
 Corresponds directly to the attribute CKA_SENSITIVE found in PKCS#11.

 The claim "never-extractable" indicates if the key was never extractable from the HSM throughout the life of the key.
 Corresponds